Timbobeek/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

-To minimize the amount of code we write by writing a small computer program that will repeat sections of code with just a single line.
+To minimize the amount of code we write by writing a small piece of logic that will repeat sections of code with just a single line.
 Instead of repeating ourselves by writing the same code multiple times with different variables for example, we just write a function and then call it as many times as we need with arguments we want, which is more efficient and space friendly.

 5. How do you access a key inside of an object inside of an array?

-array[].key;
+array[i].key;

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.